How Hard Is Nursing School? Students Tell All

 So should a would-be nurse be intimidated by the prospect of nursing school?
 Maybe you’ve heard horror stories about nursing school fraught with tough tests, all-nighters and long clinical shifts.
 If so, you might be wondering, “How hard is nursing school, really?”

-To help answer this, we asked several Rasmussen College nursing students about their experiences.
+To help answer this, we asked several Rasmussen University nursing students about their experiences.
 As you read about what to expect in nursing school, consider whether you’d be able to handle these challenges.
 Chances are you already have many of the necessary strengths.

 There’s no better way to prepare for something than to gather advice from those who have experience.
 So to answer your question of "How hard is nursing school?", we went straight to the source.
 Consider this firsthand insight directly from nursing students themselves.

 1. You’ll study a lot

 This one should not be a surprise, but it is important.
 Nursing school requires a lot of memorization and work.

-“I’m always prioritizing my study time,” says Megan L., a Rasmussen College BSN student enrolled in the accelerated second-degree entrance option.
+“I’m always prioritizing my study time,” says Megan L., a Rasmussen University BSN student enrolled in the accelerated second-degree entrance option.

 Megan L. says she squeezes her study time in around her classes and her work-study schedule while focusing on minimizing distractions.
 In fact, she says she’s even deleted all of her streaming accounts to prioritize quality study time.
 While you might not need to go that far, a relatively intense focus is necessary in any nursing program.

 “It’s a lot of information that you have to retain in a short amount of time,” Megan L. says.

-Samantha S., another Accelerated BSN student at Rasmussen College, says she schedules out her entire upcoming week on Sundays.
+Samantha S., another Accelerated BSN student at Rasmussen University, says she schedules out her entire upcoming week on Sundays.
 Doing this helps her structure her study and homework time around clinicals, lectures, labs and other commitments.
 By planning ahead and getting a clear look at when she’ll have time to do the work, she says she is better able to stay on track and make sure she’s as prepared as possible for her classes, exams and clinicals.